 It is also important to note the three constrictions in the male urethra – the internal urethral sphincter, external urethral sphincter, and external urethral orifice.

-The arterial supply to the female urethra is given by the internal pudendal arteries, the vaginal arteries and inferior vesical branches of the vaginal arteries.
+The arterial supply to the female urethra is via the internal pudendal arteries, vaginal arteries and inferior vesical branches of the vaginal arteries.
 Venous drainage is given by veins of the same names.